opentelekomcloud-docs/enterprise-router/umn/source/attachments/virtual_gateway_attachments/deleting_a_virtual_gateway_attachment.rst

    .. important::

-      A virtual gateway attachment cannot be directly deleted on the **Attachments** page of the enterprise router.
+      A virtual gateway attachment cannot be directly deleted on the **Attachments** tab.

       A virtual gateway attachment will be automatically deleted after you perform the following operations to delete the virtual gateway and its virtual interfaces.